giovdk21/deployii/README.md

 - FTP support (passive mode only)
 - multiple SFTP / FTP connections
 - replace in files
+- script command to fetch (clone) from git
 - path aliases to the workspace and the build script folders
 - parameters placeholders also work in paths
 - build execution log